 I thought it might be a good idea to smear at least part of the surface with a spatula so that the structure of the top layer had been realigned – another one of my theories.
 It turned out to be another key to a shiny brownie crust!

-- Make your favourite brownie recipe as usual, but make sure the melted butter is boiling hot and the sugar has dissolved a bit.
-It should be a bit sticky and cling to your spoon or paddle beater.
+- Make your favourite brownie recipe as usual, but make sure the melted butter is boiling hot.
+Add the sugar and mix it for at least 1 minute so it dissolves a bit .
+It should be sticky, glue-y and cling to your spoon or paddle beater.

 - Mix in the eggs and dry ingredients.
 Move quickly so your batter stays WARM.
 If your batter gets cold, your crust will be compromised.
 Pour the batter into the tin and level it out with a spatula.